 * Same date as public release of survey results

 Leapfrog will only obtain data from NHSN four times per survey cycle.
 Hospitals must join Leapfrog’s NHSN Group a day prior to the date that Leapfrog will download the data from NHSN for all current group members.
 Please carefully review the “Join by” deadlines specified in the table above.
 Hospitals that fail to meet the “Join by” deadline, will need to wait until the next deadline before their NHSN data is included in their Leapfrog Hospital Survey results.
-Hospitals that fail to join Leapfrog’s NHSN Group and/or provide a valid NHSN ID in the Profile Section of their 2017 Leapfrog Hospital Survey and/or complete, affirm, and submit Section 7 of their 2017 Leapfrog Hospital Survey will be publicly reported as “Declined to Respond” for all five infection measures.
+Hospitals that fail to join Leapfrog’s NHSN Group and/or provide a valid NHSN ID in the Profile Section of their 2018 Leapfrog Hospital Survey and/or complete, affirm, and submit Section 7 of their 2018 Leapfrog Hospital Survey will be publicly reported as “Declined to Respond” for all five infection measures and for the antibiotic stewardship practices measure.

-Leapfrog recommends that hospitals pull their CMS IQR Reports, which are the reports that will be used by Leapfrog, on the same day that Leapfrog will be downloading the data from NHSN for all current group members and save a copy for their own records.
-Leapfrog uses the data from these reports for publicly reporting your hospital’s performance on the five infection measures.
-Instructions for outputting these reports are provided in the Reference Information for Section 7B in the hard copy of the 2017 Leapfrog Hospital Survey.
+Leapfrog recommends that hospitals download a copy of their 2017 Patient Safety Component – Annual Hospital Survey and pull their Hospital Adherence to Stewardship Core Elements Report and CMS IQR Reports, which are the reports that will be used by Leapfrog, on the same day that Leapfrog will be downloading the data from NHSN for all current group members and save a copy for their own records.
+Leapfrog uses the data from these reports for publicly reporting your hospital’s performance on the five infection measures and the antibiotic stewardship practices measure.
+Instructions for outputting these reports are provided in the Reference Information for Section 7B and 7C in the hard copy of the 2018 Leapfrog Hospital Survey.

 Instructions for Joining Leapfrog's NHSN Group

 Note: The following instructions apply to both adult and pediatric hospitals.
-Both adult and pediatric facilities are required to join Leapfrog's NHSN Group in order to have data reported for Section 7B of their Leapfrog Hospital Survey.
+Both adult and pediatric facilities are required to join Leapfrog's NHSN Group in order to have data reported for Section 7B and Section 7C of their Leapfrog Hospital Survey.

 - Log into NHSN (needs to be someone with Administrator rights): https://sams.cdc.gov/